Status Quo Bias

 - Samuelson, W., & Zeckhauser, R. (1988).
 Status quo bias in decision making.
 Journal of Risk and Uncertainty, 1(1), 7–59.

-- Kahneman, D., Knetsch, J. L., & Thaler, R. H. (1991).
-Anomalies: The endowment effect, loss aversion, and status quo bias.
-Journal of Economic Perspectives, 5(1), 193-206.
+- Kahneman, D., & Thaler, J. L. K. a.
+R. H. (1991).
+Anomalies: the endowment effect, loss aversion, and status quo bias.
+The Journal of Economic Perspectives, 5(1), 193–206.